 How are IDA programs funded?
 Currently, the largest provider of matching largest provider of matching funds for IDA programs is the federal government’s Assets for Independence (AFI) program.
 As a condition of funding, AFI applicants must raise non-federal funds in an amount equal to or greater than their AFI project grant.
 Grantees may use 15% of the grant for operating costs.
 The AFI Resource Center has extensive information on IDAs including how to apply for funding and how to administer IDA programs.
 In addition, many states fund IDA programs.
 See CFED’s 2013 Assets & Opportunity Scorecard for more information.
 Many programs also seek funding from private foundations and corporations with an interest in asset building.
 Back to Top

 While CFED provides information, technical assistance and other resources to IDA programs, we are unable to provide grants.

 Can IDA programs help people with unearned income, e.g. disability, SSI, or SSDI?
 Many IDA funding sources, including the federal Assets for Independence program, require that deposits to IDAs be made from earned income.
 Because benefits such as disability, SSI and SSDI are not considered earned income, the accountholder would have to have an alternative income source in order to contribute to the IDA.
-Under normal circumstances, an individual can only earn $85 on SSI without affecting his or her benefit level, except when enrolled in a federally funded IDA.
-This means that people with an IDA can earn more money than those without.

 Another important consideration is the asset limit set by the SSI program.
 If an IDA program receives federal funding for IDAs (e.g., AFIA or TANF), then the asset limits of $2,000 ($3,000 per couple) do not apply.
 Otherwise, all funds in an IDA (including the match) will count toward the $2,000 limit.
 When opening an IDA for a person receiving SSI, it is very important, especially if this is the accountholder's only income, that the rules be followed; otherwise, they could lose benefits.